Heat Therapy: How and When to Treat Pain With Heat

 Dry Heat

-Heating pads, infared sauna blankets, dry saunas
+Heating pads, infrared sauna blankets, and dry saunas.

 Moist Heat

-Popular Heat Therapies & Benefits
+Popular Heat Therapies and Benefits

-Heated Paraffin Wax Treatment is one form of heat therapy that treats pain.
+Heated paraffin wax treatment is one form of heat therapy that treats pain.

 Quick Safety Notes